Composite-particle hydrodynamics from dyonic black branes

 where the equations are differential equations.
-The unknown functions in (\ref{correction}) can be obtained by solving the above equations.
+The unknown functions in Eq.(\ref{correction}) can be obtained by solving the above equations.
 Not all of the correction terms, however, are independent.
-For example, $C^{(n)}_v$ and $C^{(n)}_{r}$ are same up to some factor.
-The relation among the components is given by
+For example, $C^{(n)}_v$ and $C^{(n)}_{r}$ are the same up to some factor.
+The relation among such components is given by

-The above identities restrict the source terms as follows.
+The above identities restrict the source terms as follows:

-These constraint equations provide the hydrodynamics equations(the relativistic Navier-Stokes equations).
+These constraint equations provide the hydrodynamics equations (the relativistic Navier-Stokes equations).